tkmmtsk/timemaker/README.md

 Xcode 8.3.2
 Swift 3.1
+iOS 10.3.2.(Swift 3.1 support iOS version)

 ## Usage

-Just Nomal Clock.
+Just A Nomal Clock.

-E.G.
-(If command, write command here.)

-[This URL](https://github.com/motemen/ghq) gives some inspirations about Usage.
+You can use as a clock, alarm of course timer.

 ## Install

 Write how to install.

-If you can install via Terminal, [this URL](https://github.com/expressjs/express) will be good.
+*Maybe, this app will be installed by App Store.
+*Or maybe, (because this is just test ver,)only upload xCode file.(if so, DL from the right button.)

 ## Contribution